cjatalyn360-ops/DB-Sys-Spotify-Project-/ProjectProposal.md

 # 2. Entity-Relationship (ER) Diagram Overview

-The system is designed using a ER model consisting of approximately 15 entities(maybe more as project grows).
+The system is designed using a ER model consisting of 15 entities(maybe more as project grows).
 The model includes core music data (songs, albums, artists), user interaction data (playlists, listening history, follows), and system data (subscriptions, payments+methods, genres).

 ER diagrams in this project will represent the following:
 - Entities with primary keys and attributes